 So pleased to be working with my friends at the Idaho® Potato Commission to bring you this post on how to make German pancakes.
 Including some Idaho® Potatoes ups not only ups the nutrition, but it yields a more rustic pancake with a custardy-gorgeous center.
+This post contains affiliate links.
+For more information, please see my disclosure page.

 Wait.
 That Looks Like a Dutch Baby.